Value – Reflecting on Our Image

 The amount of Bible content can be adapted to suit different environments.

-Understanding People 2 is called ‘Under the Iceberg’ and is due to be published soon.
+Understanding People 2 is called ‘Under the Iceberg’.
+Coming soon.

 We all suffer from various fears.
 This session is user-friendly for general groups as well as Christian groups.